KahWee - Web Development, AI Tools & Tech Trends

 Mobile Killed Flash First

-Why browser and device vendors hate Flash so much?
+Why browser vendors hate Flash

 When browsers control video through native APIs, they can:

 Coordinate with device hardware: Use device-specific video decode chips (common in mobile SoCs) that are far more power-efficient than CPU decoding.
-Flash Player couldn't access these because the plugin sandbox prevented deep OS integration.
+Flash couldn't access these because the plugin sandbox prevented deep OS integration.

 This mattered most on mobile devices where battery life, thermal constraints, and variable network conditions are critical.
-A plugin architecture that worked fine on desktop PCs with unlimited power became a liability when phones became the dominant web platform.
+A plugin architecture that worked on desktop PCs with unlimited power became a liability when phones became the dominant platform.

-The Adobe lockin and HTML5 video maturity
+Adobe lock-in and HTML5 video maturity

 Security vulnerabilities

 Moving to native HTML5 meant browsers could control and harden the entire stack.
-No more waiting for Adobe to patch critical exploits.

 Privacy issues